SpectroInlets/spectro_inlets_quantification/docs/source/theory/quant_ms.md

   Here, $\mat{F}^+$ is the [Moore-Penrose inverse](https://en.wikipedia.org/wiki/Moore\%E2\%80\%93Penrose_inverse) of $\mat{F}$, which minimizes the least-square error produced by the over-fitting that comes from using more masses than molecules.

-  More complex solutions involving splitting up the problem and using multiple sensitivity matrices might also make sense and are supported in `spectro_inlets_quantification`.
+  More complex solutions involving splitting up the problem and using multiple sensitivity matrices might also make sense and are supported in `quant.physics`.
 Choosing the `mol_list` and `mass_list` for the sensitivity matrix or matrices is, in general, an application-specific problem requiring knowledge of the medium and the quantification needs.
 It must be worked out by the user or addressed in more detail elsewhere.

 * $\vec{\dot{n}} \rightarrow \vec{p}$. **Find the self-consistent solution for the total capillary flux and the partial pressure of each gas in the chip.** Equation {eq}`eq:step2` gives the transfer function relating fluxes ($\vec{\dot{n}}$) to partial pressures ($\vec{p}$).